-- the Port must maintain ample debt coverage ratios; - the FAA limits how airport funds can be spent (e.g. airports cannot spend airport-generated revenue on health screening programs); - the Port provided financial relief to numerous airportrelated businesses, an unanticipated expense.
+- the Port must maintain ample debt coverage ratios; - the FAA limits how airport funds can be spent - the Port provided financial relief to numerous airportrelated businesses, an unanticipated expense.

 Port statutory authority limitations

 We will need strong cross-agency partnerships to succeed.
 For example, providing "health care services" is outside the Port's statutory authority as a special-purpose government with an economic development mission.